Ergodicity of explicit logarithmic cocycles over IETs: Introduction

-In our case, the sets $\Xi_n$ in the criterion will be given by appropriate Rohlin towers, which we obtain as subsets of the towers provided by the Rauzy-Veech induction procedure.
-By picking the induction times appropriately, the measure of these towers will be bounded from below (Condition \ref{cond:towers_measure}), and they will be rigid (in the sense of Conditions \ref{cond:quasi_invariance}, \ref{cond:partial_rigidity}).
-Furthermore, one can guarantee that orbits of points in the tower up to rigidity times do not come too close to singularities.
+In our case, the sets $(\Xi_n)_{n \in \N}$ in the criterion will be given by appropriate Rohlin towers, which we obtain as subsets of the towers provided by the Rauzy-Veech induction procedure.
+By picking the induction times appropriately, the measure of these towers will be bounded from below (so that Condition \eqref{cond:towers_measure} of Definition~\ref{def:partial_rigidity} holds), and they will be rigid (in the sense of Conditions \eqref{cond:quasi_invariance}, \eqref{cond:partial_rigidity} of Definition~\ref{def:partial_rigidity}).
+Furthermore, one can guarantee that iterates of points in the tower up to rigidity times do not come too close to singularities.

-To guarantee Condition \ref{cond:tightness}, the assumption that the logarithmic singularities are \emph{symmetric} is crucial (otherwise, when the singularities are asymmetric, there cannot be tightness, see e.g.~\cite{Ulcigrai_mixing_2007, Rav:mix, Sch:mix}).
+To {verify the Assumption}~\ref{cond:tightness}, { it is crucial to exploit that the logarithmic singularities are \emph{symmetric}} (otherwise, when the singularities are asymmetric, there cannot be tightness, see, e.g., \cite{Ulcigrai_mixing_2007, Rav:mix, Sch:mix}).
 To prove tightness, we rely on the cancellations proved in \cite{ulcigrai_absence_2011}, which guarantee that Birkhoff sums of the derivatives can be controlled far from singularities.
-We also need to control some values of the Birkhoff sums of the function (at the midpoints of the continuity intervals).
-The latter control is achieved by exploiting the symmetries given by the symmetric permutation combined with the oddity assumption.
+We also need to control some values of the {cocycle} (at { midpoints of each continuity interval}).
+The latter control is achieved by exploiting the {symmetry of the permutation} combined with the assumption { that the cocycle is \emph{odd}}.

-Finally, to prove that together with tightness (see Assumption \ref{tightness_assumption}) there are also oscillations (see Assumption \ref{oscillations_assumption}), which are crucial to guarantee ergodicity (since cocycles which are coboundaries are trivially tight, but do not produce ergodicity), it will be helpful to have a quantitative control \emph{from below} of the derivative of Birkhoff sums on the sets $\Xi_n$.
-This can be achieved (see Theorem \ref{thm:derivativeestimates}) guaranteeing that the orbits up to the rigidity time of the points in the rigidity set $\Xi_n$ do get close (although in a controlled fashion) to discontinuities on which the cocycle $\varphi$ has a non-trivial logarithmic singularity.
+Finally, to prove that together with tightness (i.e., Assumption \ref{tightness_assumption}) there are also oscillations (i.e., Assumption \ref{oscillations_assumption} holds), which are crucial to guarantee ergodicity (since cocycles which are coboundaries are trivially tight, but do not produce ergodicity), it will be helpful to have a quantitative control \emph{from below} of the derivative of Birkhoff sums on the sets $(\Xi_n)_{n \in \N}$.
+This can be achieved (see Theorem \ref{thm:derivativeestimates}) guaranteeing that the orbits up to the rigidity time of the points in the rigidity set $\Xi_n$ do get close (although in a controlled fashion) to discontinuities on which the cocycle $\varphi $ has a non-trivial logarithmic singularity.